pascallaliberte/sharpen.page/_i18n/en/_posts/2019-04-12-competitor-found-make-mine-better.md

 ## "Underdo your competition"

 First popularized by the book [_Getting Real_][gettingreal] by the folks at Basecamp, "Underdo your competition" remains good advice.
-Don't one-up what others are doing, underdo what they do.
+Don't one-up what others are doing, underdo what they do so that what's left is remarkable useful.

 Reduce the number of features.
 Make your product do less.
 Resist the temptation to add.